 These days, thankfully, people are moving back to more environmentally sound natural products, like cast iron.
 And they’re brilliant.
 They work on any heat method—gas, electric, induction, oven, BBQ, or open fire.
 And they just get better the more you use them.

-All Ironclad Pans are made in our foundry in Auckland, New Zealand.
+All Ironclad Pans are made in our foundry in Aotearoa, New Zealand.
 Each skillet is hand-poured, not machine-made.
-The material we use is a T-100 high-grade recycled iron.
+The material we use is a raw high-grade recycled iron.
 It’s lighter, but still tough as.
 The iron is certified, and the design built to last.
 But like all good things, a little preparation is required.

 PRE (OR RE) SEASONING

-1. WASH Scrub your pan with steel wool, mild dish soap, and hot water.
-This is the only time you’ll ever use soap, a scourer and real elbow grease for the entire lifecycle of your Ironclad Pan.
+1. WASH Give your cookware a thorough once over scrub with soap and hot water.
+This should be the only time you’ll ever need to use soap, a scourer and real elbow grease on your Ironclad Legacy Cookware.

-4. OIL Using a clean cloth, or paper towel, rub a tablespoon of grapeseed oil over the warm skillet, inside and out, including the bottom.
+4. OIL Using a clean cloth or paper towel, rub about one tablespoon of grapeseed oil (or conditioning balm) over the entire surface, inside and out, including the base.
 You’re rubbing oil into the surface, not onto it.
 Wipe off any excess.
-The end result should be a thin coat of oil across the entire surface.
-Your Ironclad Pan should now have a dull matte finish and look dry.
+The end result should be a thin coat of oil, giving a dull matte finish and dry appearance.

-6. CRANK THE HEAT Return your Ironclad Pan upside-down to the middle of your oven.
-And turn up the heat to 220°C. Leave it to bake for an hour.
+6. CRANK THE HEAT Return your cookware upside-down to the middle of your oven.
+Turn up the heat to 220°C and leave it to bake for at least an hour.

-7. COOL Turn off the heat and allow your Ironclad Pan to cool completely in the oven.
-Once cool, you’re ready to go!
+7. COOL Turn off the heat and allow to cool completely in the oven - ideally overnight.
+Then you’re ready to go!

 DAILY USE & CARE

-Once your skillet has been pre-seasoned, it’s simple to care for - no dishwasher required and preferably no soap.
+Once your Ironclad Legacy Cookware has been pre-seasoned, it’s simple to care for—no dishwasher required and preferably no soap.
 Easy-peasy.

-2. DRY Ensure your skillet is bone dry after each use.
+2. DRY Ensure your cookware is dried thoroughly after each use.

-3. OIL Before returning the skillet to its bag, apply a teaspoon of grapeseed oil to the entire surface with a dry cloth or paper towel.
+3. OIL Before putting away, apply a teaspoon of your chosen oil or conditioning balm to the entire surface with a dry cloth or paper towel.

 The older your Ironclad Pan gets, the better it gets.
 Register here for your Ironclad Three Generation Guarantee™ and take good care of it so that it will last the distance.